 How to use a Perlick flow control faucet

-Step 1: When pouring the first beer from a new keg, start with the flow control lever closed, or all the way forward toward faucet.
+Step 1: When pouring the first beer from a new keg, start with the flow control lever closed, or all the way forward toward the faucet.

 Step 2: Open, or adjust the lever upwards, until you reach the desired pour speed for your beer.

-Step 3: Once you’ve achieved the perfect amount of head without excess foam, leave the flow control lever as is for great pours for the remainder of the keg.
+Step 3: Once you’ve achieved the perfect amount of head without excess foam, leave the flow control lever as-is for great pours for the remainder of the keg.

 Only available in stainless steel, the Perlick Perl 680 is a creamer faucet.
 It’s lever features a small piston with miniature holes.
 When pouring from a properly engaged lever, the beer is forced through these miniature holes and the resulting turbulence creates a rich head that serves as the perfect finishing touch to your pour.

 If you really want complete power over your draft beer dispensing, the Perlick Perl 690 is for you.
 It offers all of the options from the rest of the Perlick Perl 600 series in one faucet.
 Yeah, you read that right.
 This faucet has all of Perlick’s incredible design advantages, stainless steel construction, creamer action, AND flow control.
 Consider this the absolute apex of pouring.

 Because of their unique style, standard draft faucet parts and accessories will not work with Perlick units.
 Thankfully there are plenty of suitable options designed specifically for Perlick models.

 While you will likely never need to replace the stainless steel body of your Perlick faucet, you will need to replace some of the interior parts at some point.
 The floating o-ring is one of the parts that tends to wear out over time, but replacement seal kits are inexpensive.
 KegWorks carries additional replacement parts for Perlick faucets as well.
 When it comes to accessories you can add a specially-designed faucet lock or growler filler to your Perlick faucet.